 Treatment options for primary infertility can vary depending on the cause.
 In some cases, infertility may be managed through lifestyle modifications, such as weight loss or quitting smoking.
 Medications can be prescribed to regulate ovulation or improve sperm production.
 Assisted reproductive technologies, such as in vitro fertilization (IVF), may be recommended for couples who are unable to conceive naturally.

 Primary infertility can be emotionally challenging for individuals and couples, and seeking support from healthcare professionals or support groups can be beneficial.
-It is important for couples to communicate openly, consider the various treatment options available to them, and make informed decisions about their fertility journey.
+Couples need to communicate openly, consider the various treatment options available to them, and make informed decisions about their fertility journey.

 Dr. Christopher Fletcher (MBBS, DM OBGYN @ UWI, FACOG)